What are Decembers good for? Yes, they are about summarizing in the last years and building priorities for the upcoming one.

 Secondly, it is easier to work with clouds from the home office where you can not discuss the changes in a room or gain access to corporate laptops.

-Therefore, it seems like the cloud is here to stay and continue to develop in 2021.
+Therefore, it seems like the cloud is here to stay and continues to develop in 2021.

 Human Augmentation, AR, and Mixed Reality